Shopify/interledger-payment-app-example/README.md

 ## Playing around

+For simplicity, we'll refer to the website that implements `PaymentRequest` as an online store.

-**Important:** You'll have to find a way to serve the channel through HTTPS, as `PaymentRequest` only works with SSL.
+**Important:** You'll have to find a way to serve the online store through HTTPS, as `PaymentRequest` only works with SSL.
 There's a few ways of doing this, but the easier way is to use a proxy or tunneling service (like [Ngrok](https://ngrok.com)).

-1. Start the channel
+1. Start the online store

   ```
-  ./bin/start_channel
+  ./bin/start_online_store
   ```

-2. Somehow enable SSL for said channel (through a proxy or tunneling service, as explained higher up)
+2. Somehow enable SSL for said online store (through a proxy or tunneling service, as explained higher up)

 3. Start the emulator